|

 of the magician, beginning with the easiest trick of all: making a huge

 debt appear out of nowhere.
 His rubber-chicken budget alone was thousands of dollars.
-In order to regain his financial footing,

 Keith began to perform his magical illusions for audiences

-Rapid City, South Dakota -- but it will be expanding fast, once his
+sparsely-populated corner of southeastern Montana -- but it will be expanding fast, once his

 creditors see this website. |